Warnings of possible attempt to attack U.S. Capitol by militia group-U.S. Capitol Police | Law-Order

-The U.S. Capitol Police department has obtained intelligence pointing to a possible plot to "breach the Capitol by an unidentified militia group" on Thursday, the agency said in a statement on Wednesday.
+The U.S. Capitol Police department has obtained intelligence pointing to a possible plot to "breach the Capitol by an identified militia group" on Thursday, the agency said in a statement on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)